Configuration Reference¶

 Maintain the permanent agent-name registry. migrate-auto runs the historical generated-name namespace migration; --force reruns it after the completion marker exists and --json emits a machine-readable summary. |

-sase chats discovers and inspects saved agent chat transcripts.
-Subcommands:
+sase chat discovers and inspects saved agent chat transcripts.
+With no subcommand, it defaults to sase chat list.

 | Subcommand | Flags | Description |